SeregPie/DearImage/README.md

 `.blank(w = 0, h = 0)`

-Creates a PaperDuck instance with a blank transparent image of the given size.
+Creates an instance of `PaperDuck` with a blank transparent image of the given size.

 | argument | description |
 | ---: | :--- |
 | `w` | The width of the image. |
 | `h` | The height of the image. |

-Returns a new instance of `PaperDuck`.
+Returns the created instance.

 ---